 Plymstock School English and Media Department

-The English Department at Plymstock School is comprised of a team of highly experienced and dedicated specialists.
-The approach to learning shared by the team is defined by a commitment to innovative and challenging teaching that is student-centred.
-We recognise that every student is entitled to our highest expectations and support to become a learner for life and to develop a passion for learning.
+The English Department at Plymstock School is comprised of a team of highly experienced, creative specialists who aim to foster a love of language and literature in our students.
+The approach to learning, shared by the team, is defined by a commitment to innovative and challenging teaching that is highly student-centred.
+We strive to inspire our students through our curriculum design and to enable students, of all abilities, to achieve excellence in English through our high expectations for each student.

-At present the department consists of fourteen teachers led by the Head of English, who is supported by: a Second in Department who also manages Key Stage 5; a Key Stage 3 Manager who also has responsibility for Media Studies, a Key Stage 4 Manager and a Literacy Coordinator.
+At present the department consists of 14 teachers led by the Head of English, who is supported by: a Second in Department who also manages Key Stage 4, a Key Stage 5 Manager who also has responsibility for Media Studies, a Key Stage 3 Manager and the whole school Literacy Coordinator.

 As English is a core curriculum subject, all students in the school are required to follow English courses.
-Currently in Years 7, 8 and 9 students receive 7 hours of teaching over a two week timetable.
-In Years 10 and 11 they also receive 7 hours over a two week timetable.
+Currently, in Year 7 through to Year 11, students receive 8 hours of teaching over a two-week timetable.